ljdnielsen/bacillales_genomes_figures/README.md

 # Documentation for Bacillales Genomes Figures

-This repository documents the underlying commands and scripts used for producing the figures for the manuscript *121 de novo Assembled Bacillales Genomes with Varying Biosynthetic Potential*.
+This repository documents the commands and scripts used for producing the figures for the manuscript *121 de novo Assembled Bacillales Genomes with Varying Biosynthetic Potential*.
 Specifically it shows how the *BGCFlow* output, included here in the folder [bgcflow_output](data/bgcflow_output/), was processed for generating figures, including the identification of plasmids for decorating the phylogenetic tree.

 ## Setting Up Your System for Replicating the Analysis